A blockchain platform which makes building applications a joy.

 - Data stream transactions (use

-- The format of addresses and private keys which differs slightly from bitcoin’s scheme.
+- The format of addresses and private keys which extends bitcoin’s scheme.

 - Mining and block signatures (use